 4. Check out the rules of FAA (if you’re flying domestically) and be sure to print and have it with you, in case you encounter problems.

 5. Be aware and check out the rules/laws about cellos on flights in another country.
 International travel might mean you’re dealing with different laws.
+Many materials are banned from traveling between countries, including Ivory, Tortoise Shell, and many other materials that could be part of your bow or instrument - some bows like the Klaus Becker World Bows were made to avoid trouble at customs.
 Most countries in the EU should allow cello travel, but double check to be sure.
 Canadian-based airlines don’t have to abide by FAA rules of American law (even if you’re boarding a flight headed to the US).
 If you’re traveling overseas to other countries that might have different policies than ours, it might even be wise to bring proof of ownership of your cello in case any officials or customs give you a hard time when trying to travel with your instrument.

 6. Allow extra time!
 The amount of time you give yourself to travel to your destination can make or break your performance or audition experience.
 Allow time for potential arguments with an airline or TSA agent if you intend to take your cello on the plane.
 Allow extra time in case you get bumped off of a flight (not unheard of, especially when a flight is oversold and they consider your cello merely as cargo, despite having bought a seat for it).
 There have been situations where musicians get bumped or end up having to go with a plan B for travel, such as renting a car and driving to the destination, so you’ll want to book dates accordingly to allow time for potential issues.